ha7ilm/ha7ilm.github.io/about.md

 I can implement both the programmable logic and the firmware for the CPU, and the interfaces between them.
 I can basically make things work for you.
 I also have some experience with the Altera/Intel toolchain.

+You can find the website of my FPGA consulting business at: [fixfpga.com](http://fixfpga.com)

 ### GPU development

 I have experience in accelerating algorithms with both CUDA and OpenCL.